hyperinactive/data-structs-js/README.md

+#data-structs-js

 Implementation of common data structures into Javascript.

-Structures included in the package:
+## Structures included in the package:

 - Stack
 - Queue